Climate of Florida: Snowfall

-The state record for snowfall is 9.8 in, set in northern Florida during January 1800, though some debate exists about the accuracy.
+The state record for snowfall is 9.8 in, set in Milton, Florida during the 2025 Gulf Coast blizzard.
 The earliest in the season that frozen precipitation has fallen was during the Late November 2006 Nor'easter on November 21 across central Florida.
 The latest in the season that snow or sleet has fallen was on April 8, 2007.
 Snow flurries have been reported in the air (not on the ground) as far south as Homestead, during a January 19, 1977 event.